-As reported by the National Oceanic and Atmospheric Administration Office of Response and Restoration (NOAA 2010), the oil from the Deepwater Horizon MC252 spill is relatively high in alkanes, which can readily be used by microorganisms as a food source.
+As reported by the NOAA Office of Response and Restoration (NOAA 2010), the oil from the Deepwater Horizon MC252 spill is relatively high in alkanes, which can readily be used by microorganisms as a food source.
 As a result, the oil from this spill is likely to biodegrade more readily than crude oil in general.
 The Deepwater Horizon MC252 oil is also relatively much lower in polyaromatic hydrocarbons.
 Polyaromatic hydrocarbons are highly toxic chemicals that tend to persist in the environment for long periods of time, especially if the spilled oil penetrates into the substrate on beaches or shorelines.
 Like all crude oils, MC252 oil contains volatile organic compounds (VOCs) such as benzene, toluene, and xylene.
-Some VOCs are acutely toxic but because they evaporate readily, they are generally a concern only when oil is fresh.
+Some VOCs are acutely toxic but because they evaporate readily, they are generally a concern only when oil is fresh.7

-&lt;sup>7 Source: http://sero.nmfs.noaa.gov/deepwater\horizon/documents/pdfs/fact\sheets/oil\characteristics.pdf
+7 Source: http://sero.nmfs.noaa.gov/deepwater_horizon/documents/pdfs/fact_sheets/oil_characteristics.pdf